Jeffrey-Sardina/Focl-ir-Tr-chtais/candidates.md

 dimensionality
 - none (use a phrase with toise)
 - Téarma has "toiseacht"; my intuition had been "toisíocht".
 Neither is attested in Teanglann or Foclóir.
-I opt instead to note use this term.
+I opt instead to not use this term.
 In all cases (i.e. high dimensionality) it can be expressed using toise (or its genitive).

 counterexample
 - frith-shampla